loiseeer/Ship-testing/README.md

 # Testing
- A work in progress endless sky plugin
+A preview of what’s to come